 According to the National Eating Disorders Association, warning signs of orthorexia include compulsive checking of ingredients lists and Nutrition Facts labels, cutting out an increasing number of foods, showing high levels of distress when "healthy" foods aren't available, and obsessively following "healthy lifestyle" social media accounts and blogs.
 People with orthorexia typically exclude refined grains and added sugars and may cut out gluten, dairy, soy and other foods or entire food groups.
 In severe cases, orthorexia eventually leads to malnourishment when critical nutrients are eliminated from the diet.

 An Isolating Disorder

 Sharing a meal is one of the key ways we socialize and bond in society.
 But for people suffering from orthorexia, a family meal can seem like a minefield.
-Eating food that they don't consider pure, or that someone else has prepared, causes an extreme amount of anxiety for orthorexics.
-"If someone is experiencing a lot of anxiety around food because they're not eating what they think they should be, or the amount they should be, that could be a sign of orthorexia," says Nolan.
+Eating food that they don't consider pure, or that someone else has prepared, causes an extreme amount of anxiety for people with orthorexia.

 Someone suffering from orthorexia likely doesn't enjoy food in the same way that someone with a healthy relationship to food does.
-Rather, orthorexics feel virtuous when they eat the foods they consider to be good or safe, while deviating from their self-imposed extreme diet restrictions causes anxiety and self-loathing.
+Rather, people with orthorexia feel virtuous when they eat the foods they consider to be good or safe, while deviating from their self-imposed food restrictions causes anxiety and self-loathing.